Supporting Long-Term Oral Health

 Hot sauces, citrus, and vinegar-based dishes may irritate the gums around the implant in the early stages of recovery. - Very hot foods and drinks:

-Excess heat can disrupt healing and may cause irritation at the implant site.
+Excess heat may interfere with recovery and cause irritation at the implant site.

 Why do my implants hurt when I eat?

-Dental implants should feel comfortable once fully healed, so pain during eating may signal irritation or an issue worth checking.
-If discomfort continues, it’s important to schedule a review.
-Your dental team may suggest further checks as part of your regular check-ups for implant longevity.
+Dental implants are generally expected to function without pain once healed, so pain during eating may indicate irritation or an issue worth checking.
+If discomfort continues, schedule a review.
+Your dental team may suggest further checks as part of your regular check-ups for implant longevity, which focus on monitoring implant condition and supporting oral health over time.
 Here are some possible reasons:

 - Healing is still in progress: